thinkloop/memoizerific/README.md

 Memoizee performed reliably with good speed.

-Memoizerific was fastest by about 30% with linear decreases in performance as tests became more challenging.
+Memoizerific was fastest by about 30% with predictable decreases in performance as tests became more challenging.
+It is built for real-world production use-cases.

 ## License